75th Alice in Dairyland

-Nunes, of Chippewa Falls, grew up on her family’s registered Holstein dairy farm, where feeding calves and clipping dairy cattle for the county fair were just a couple of activities that helped shape her childhood.
+Schaefer, of Franksville, grew up on her family’s beef and crop farm, where raising livestock and serving as a youth leader for Racine County 4-H were just a few activities that helped shape her childhood.

-During her teen years, she was heavily involved in her area Junior Holstein group and 4-H club.
-Nunes went on to study at the University of Minnesota-Twin Cities, where she was involved in the Gopher Dairy Club and Lambda Delta Phi Sorority.
-In 2017, she shared her knowledge of agriculture and the dairy industry while serving as the Northern Wisconsin State Fair's Fairest of the Fair.
+During her teen years, she was heavily involved in her local 4-H program and other area volunteer groups.
+Schaefer went on to study at the University of Wisconsin-Madison, where she was involved in the Association of Women in Agriculture, Badger Dairy Club, and the University of Wisconsin Marching Band.

 Alice in Dairyland is a one-year, full-time public relations professional employed by the Wisconsin Department of Agriculture, Trade, and Consumer Protection (WI DATCP).
 Each year, Alice in Dairyland travels more than 30,000 miles throughout the state, promoting Wisconsin agriculture (stat.
 93.40(1) (e) and stat.
 93.44 (2)) to various audiences.
 Additionally, she will conduct hundreds of media interviews, speeches and school presentations.